streptomyces/ThereYouR/README.md

 ## Some requests

-* Put your phones away during the course.
+* Please have your cameras on during the course so the instructor has some visual feedback.
-* There is a break every 90 minutes.
-  You can use your phones then.
-* Discussing with your neighbours is fine
-  (even encouraged) when you are doing the exercises but see next point.
-* Please stop all conversation when the instructor begins to speak.

 * Ask if something is not clear.

 ## Timings for both days of the course.